chhylp123/hifiasm/docs/source/parameter-reference.rst

 .. _fopt:

 **\-f <INT=37>**
   Number  of  bits for bloom filter; 0 to disable.
 This bloom filter is used to filter out singleton k-mers when counting all k-mers.
 It takes 2\ :sup:`(INT-3)` bytes of memory.
-A proper setting saves memory.
+A proper setting saves memory. ``-f37`` is recommended for human assembly.
 For small genomes, use ``-f0`` to disable the initial bloom filter which takes 16GB memory at the beginning.
 For genomes much larger than human, applying ``-f38`` or even ``-f39`` is preferred to save memory on k-mer counting.

+.. _Dopt:

+**\-D <FLOAT=5.0>**
+  Drop k-mers occurring ``>FLOAT*coverage`` times.
+Hifiasm discards these high-frequency k-mers during error correction to reduce running time.
+The ``coverage`` is determined automatically by hifiasm based on k-mer plot, representing homozygous read coverage.
+Raising this option may improve the resolution of repetitive regions but takes longer time.

+.. _NEopt:

+**\-N <INT=100>**
+  Consider up to ``max(-D*coverage,-N)`` overlaps for each oriented read.
+The ``coverage`` is determined automatically by hifiasm based on k-mer plot, representing homozygous read coverage.
+Raising this option may improve the resolution of repetitive regions but takes longer time.

 .. _ropt:

 **\-r <INT=3>**
   Rounds of haplotype-aware error correction.
 This option affects all outputs of hifiasm.
 Odd rounds of correction are preferred in practice.

+.. _zopt:

+**\-z <INT=0>**
+  Length  of  adapters that should be removed.
+This option remove ``INT`` bases from both ends of each read.
+Some old HiFi reads may consist of short adapters (e.g. 20bp adapter at one end).
+For such data, trimming short adapters would significantly improve the assembly quality.

 .. _min-hist-cnt-opt:

 **\-\-min-hist-cnt <INT=5>**
   When analyzing the k-mer spectrum, ignore counts below ``INT``.
+For very low coverage of HiFi data, set smaller value for this option.
 See `issue 45 <https://github.com/chhylp123/hifiasm/issues/49>`_ for example.